remotestorage/remotestorage.js/docs/getting-started/read-and-write-data.md

 # Reading and writing data

-As soon as your
-`RemoteStorage </js-api/remotestorage>`{.interpreted-text role="doc"}
-instance is ready for action (signaled by the `ready` event), we can start reading and writing data.
+As soon as your [RemoteStorage][1] instance is ready for action (signaled by the `ready` event), we can start reading and writing data.

 ## Anonymous mode